 Humpty Dumpty fell off his bike – Humpty Dumpty is back together!
-My travels in France were interrupted by a cycling crash but after surgery at Hospital Special Surgery, NY to repair a fractured shoulder, I shall return.
-My left arm is immobilized in a sling for 4 weeks but the right arm will work for writing and sipping wine!
+My travels in France were suddenly interrupted by a cycling crash in Burgundy’s vineyards but after healing 6 broken ribs and surgery at Hospital Special Surgery, NY to repair a fractured shoulder, I’m back.
+My left arm is immobilized in a sling but the right arm can write and hold a glass of wine!

 Despite my misfortune, the experience in Burgundy is unlike any other wine region.
-Some regions date back to Roman and Greek times but Burgundy monks in medieval times drew land maps to identify ownership and vineyard boundaries.
-Monasteries defined their vineyard plots based on terroir (land in French) which includes soil type, sun exposure, climate and elevation.
-The sense of terroir is more applicable than anywhere else in world and it is the basis for Burgundy wine classifications.
+Other regions date back to Roman and Greek times but monks in medieval times drew land maps of Burgundy climats (vineyards) that are still in use today.
+Monasteries created vineyard plots based on terroir (land in French) which includes soil type, sun exposure, climate and elevation.
+Terroir is more important than anywhere else in world and is the sole basis for Burgundy wine classifications.